Reyhthm/SOC-Analyst-Portfolio/SOC140/README.md

 ---

 When we run the file, the content is unreadable and it will open a new URL.
-However this URL is unavailable.
-The content was closed due to possible of **CSAM** content.
+The malicious URL was found to be hosting illegal content and has since been taken down by the hosting provider.

 <img width="892" height="538" alt="suslink" src="https://github.com/user-attachments/assets/31f02f6b-1525-4e3d-b268-3b581de62204" />